 Once a business owner comes up with a good trademark, she should come up with two to three backups.
 One of the biggest rules in developing a protectable trademark is to not fall in love with an idea before it has been fully analyzed by a trademark attorney.
 Companies should always develop backups that they would be comfortable moving forward with so that they do not expose themselves to avoidable liability.

-Clearing and Registering a Trademark
+The Importance of Clearing and Registering a Trademark

 The next step for VR hardware and software development companies is to conduct a comprehensive search of the proposed trademark and have a trademark attorney analyze that search.
 A comprehensive search will look for any registered or un-registered trademarks that are similar in sight, sound, meaning or commercial impression for goods and services that are related to the company’s goods and services.
 For VR companies, that would likely include other hardware and software developers and hardware makers, even if they do not directly work on VR technology.
 An experienced attorney should then analyze the results and provide a letter outlining the risks moving forward.
 Every trademark will have some level of risk, especially in today’s highly protective and litigious marketplace.
 If the owner is comfortable with the risk level, then she should proceed to register the trademark with the U.S. Patent and Trademark Office.